Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing_blender/configuration.rst

 *************

 Here are some preferences that you may wish to set initially.
-The full list and explanation of the preferences is in the section :doc:`User Preferences </preferences/index>`.
+The full list and explanation of the user preferences are documented in the section :doc:`User Preferences </preferences/index>`.

 Language
 ========